On the local \'etale fundamental group of KLT threefold singularities: Generalized PLT blowups and Tameness

 The key (vanishing) fact is that Grauert--Riemenschneider vanishing holds for log surfaces; see \cite{KollarKovacsBirationalGeometrySurfaces}.\footnote{In other words, if $f\:S' \to S$ is a proper birational morphism between normal surfaces (over an algebraically closed field) and $S'$ is smooth, then $R^1f_* \omega_{S'}=0$.} Thus, we may let $f\:Y \to X$ be a minimal resolution and $g\: Y \to Z$ be a minimal model.
-One uses next Grauert--Riemenschneider vanishing to conclude that $Y$ and $Z$ must both have rational singularities (as $X$ does).
+Since both $Y$ and $Z$ are smooth they have rational singularities.
 Hence, the Leray spectral sequence shows that the vanishing of $H^i(X,\sO_X)$ is equivalent to the vanishing of $H^i(Z,\sO_Z)$.
 Now, define $\Gamma$ on $Y$ by the formula $K_Y+\Gamma = f^*(K_X+\Delta)$.
 Then, by the negativity lemma, $\Gamma$ is effective, and further $-(K_Y + \Gamma)$ is big and nef.
 Moreover, the coefficients of $\Gamma$ are $\leq 1$ as $(X,\Delta)$ has KLT singularities.
 On the other hand, one sees that $-(K_Z+g_*\Gamma)$ is big and nef, and so $-K_Z$ is big.
 In particular, $Z$ has negative Kodaira dimension and so $Z$ is either a ruled surface or the projective plane.
 Finally, one rules out the possibility that $Z$ is ruled over a nonrational curve by using that $K_Z+g_*\Gamma$ is big and nef.\footnote{To see this, consider a ruling $Z \to C$ with $C \not\cong \bP^1$.
 Consider the cases $Z \cong \bP^1 \times C$ and $Z \not\cong \bP^1 \times C$ separately.
 In the former case, intersect $-(K_Z+g_*\Gamma)$ with general fiber of $f$ to contradict that $-(K_Z+g_*\Gamma)$ is big.
 In the latter case, intersect $-(K_Z+g_*\Gamma)$ with the exceptional section of $f$ to contradict that $-(K_Z+g_*\Gamma)$ is nef.} That is, $Z$ is either the projective plane or a Hirzebruch surface, and so $H^1(Z,\sO_Z)=0$.